 The last thing a landlord or owner wants to do right now is to find a new tenant.
 But the reality is, Covid-19 is impacting tenants across the spectrum.
 The National Multifamily Housing Council is reporting that nearly one-third of renters did not pay their April rent.
 For many landlords, the conversation around rent really comes down to a few different scenarios.
 They can offer rent reduction, rent deferral, or rent abatement, which we describe below.

 In a rent reduction scenario, the tenant and the landlord agree to reduce a tenant’s rent for a specified period of time.

 In the case of a rent deferral, the landlord and tenant agree to defer some or all of a tenant’s rent payment until a later time or to over a period of time.
 However, at some point, the tenant will repay the full deferred sum.

-In the situation of rent abatement, the landlord agrees to essentially forgive the past due rent.
+In the situation of rent abatement, the landlord agrees to forgive the past due rent essentially.
 However, the landlord will want assurances that the tenant intends to stay in the space and stay current on future rent payments.